top of page

 SDG 3: Good Health and Well-Being

-These developments underscore the stark and unequal impact of scarcity on the health and wellbeing of individuals and societies.
-Therefore, we challenge you to explore effective strategies to address health inequities such as unequal healthcare access and limited services, especially for marginalized populations.
+We challenge you to explore effective strategies to address health inequities, such as unequal healthcare access and limited services, especially for marginalized populations.

 New_Visuals_SDG3_1.png